okkur/syna/docs/README.md

 In order to create a new fragment for you website create a new `htmlcopyright_footere named after your fragment and place it under `[project_root]/layouts/partials/fragments`.
 Fragments are partials and follow the same rules.
 If you are not famcopyright_footer with partials please read their [documentation](https://gohugo.io/templates/partials/).

+### Image resource fallthrough

+Some fragments (`hero` fragment for example) may display images, if configured in their resource files.
+The configuration always accepts a filename and the fragment would look for a file with that name in the following order.

+- If the resource controlling the fragment is located in it's own directory (`content/[page]/[fragment]/[filename].md), fragment will look for a file with name specified in that resource in that directory.
+- If the specified file is not found in that directory or the controlling resource is in page directory, fragment will look in that page directory as well.
+- If the file is not found in the page directory the fragment will look in images directory for that file.

+So the fragment will look in the following order `fragment > page > images (global)`.
+If you need to use an image in several pages you can put it in the `static/images` directory and the image would be avilable globally.
+But if an image may differ between two pages or even two fragments of same type, it's possible to have it using this mechanism.

 ### Short-comings

 As mentioned, fragments are controlled by resource files.
 There is ocopyright_footerception and that is menus.
 Hugo does not allow menus to be defined in resource files.
 In order to customize menu options for a fragment you need to configure them copyright_footeronfig.toml` of your website.
 As of right now only three fragments use menus: